 %matplotlib tk %matplotlib qt %matplotlib gtk %matplotlib gtk3

+Notebook.
 If the one that you tried gave an

 ImportError, you should restart

 per ipython kernel, so you have the best chance of success if you restart your

-%matplotlib command before doing anything else.
+%matplotlib command before doing anything

+else.
 Sometimes a backend will be chosen for you (that cannot be changed later)

-Trying to set to one of the above backends that is not installed will result in an error, but will also prevent you from setting a different
+on your system will result in an error, but will also prevent you from setting a different

+An additional option in Spyder is to change the backend through the menu: Tools > Preferences > IPython console > Graphics.
 It will not take effect until you restart your kernel, but it will then remember your backend for future sessions, which can be convenient.

 An additional option in jupyter is to use

-% matplotlib nbagg to use inline interactive plots.
+nbagg to use inline interactive plots.